Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 To keep our `internal-cran` feed private we will need to first remove anonymous access to the feed (enabled by default) and then create an API key to authenticate to it.

-To remove anonymous access, Navigate to "Settings"> "Manage Security", and click the small "X" in the "Anonymous" entry.
+First navigate "Settings"> "Manage Security" and select the "Tasks/Permissions" tab.
+Remove anonymous access by clicking the small "X" in the "Anonymous" entry.

 ![](/resources/docs/proget-permissions-remove.png){height="" width="50%"}